solid-contrib/information/this-week-in-solid.md

 Hello and welcome to another issue of This Week in Solid!

 [Solid](https://solid.github.io/information/) is a voluntary global technical specification for building interoperable software.
-This is a weekly sumary of its progress and community.
+This is a weekly summary of its progress and community.
 Want something mentioned?
 Contact the Solid Manager at info@solidproject.org or [send us a pull request](https://github.com/solid/information/blob/master/this-week-in-solid.md).
 Want to get involved?
 [We love contributions](https://github.com/solid/information#develop).

 This Week in Solid is openly developed [on GitHub](https://github.com/solid/information/blob/master/this-week-in-solid.md).
 If you find any errors in this week's issue please submit a pull request.